andrjas/data_check/docs/development.md

 - Microsoft SQL Server

 The integration tests are run via [Drone CI](https://www.drone.io/).
 The file _.drone.yml_ is generated from _.drone.jsonnet_ and checked in into the Git repository.
 To update _.drone.yml_ run `drone jsonnet  --format --stream`.

+To speed up integration tests the CI pipeline uses local, pre-build docker images.
+These images are maintained in a separate [repository](https://github.com/andrjas/data_check_images).